LeonardoSarmento/portfolio/src/assets/data/en-US/projects/applyingI18n.md

 #### My i18n Implementation Project

-Recently, I created a website dedicated to implementing `i18n` in `React` applications.
+Recently, I created a website dedicated to implementing `i18n` in `Vite + React` applications.
 On this site, you'll find detailed tutorials on how to configure i18n, various ways to utilize its functions, and even a sample page demonstrating how to integrate i18n with `Zod` and `react-hook-form`.
 The goal is to provide a comprehensive guide for those looking to internationalize their applications using these powerful tools.

 #### Benefits of Implementing with These Libraries